gencat/participa/docs/HOW_TO_UPGRADE.md

     * Custom fonts and styles added
   * `app/controllers/decidim_controller.rb`
     * This controller is needed in all Decidim installations (empty at the moment)

-### New modules

-  #### 1. Decidim Type ("decidim-type")

-  This module adds a CRUD to create new Type records

-  #### 2. Decidim Admin Extended ("decidim-admin-extended"):

-  This module adds the necessary routes, menus and views to show the Type module inside the admin area.